 The best repair methods recommended for any material or leather item are chosen to match the texture of the actual leather.
-You must follow certain household remedies in order to prevent a more extensive problem such as cracking or pitting your shoes.
+You must follow certain household remedies in order to prevent a more extensive problem such as cracking or pitting your boot and shoes.

 These home remedies must be followed to prevent the problem from becoming worse.
 This will make it easier to fix badly scuffed leather shoes.
 Your family and friends should be notified of the household remedy so that they can also avoid damaging or scratching the shoes themselves.